Newest EV maker you need to know about is SF Motors

-Powertrain specs will range up to 1,000 HP and a 0-60 time of 3 seconds.
+Powertrain specs will range up to 1,000 horsepower with a 0-60 time of 3 seconds.
 That kind of performance will be one of the company's headlines, even in a world with a surfeit of 3-second cars.
-Power is delivered by either two, three or four motors thanks to a platform that has been designed from the start to accomodate those configurations.
-With the four motor option and all wheel steering, the vehicles achieve the holy grail of independent power, steering and suspension.
+Power is delivered by either two, three or four motors thanks to a platform that has been designed from the start to accommodate those configurations.
+With the four-motor option and all-wheel steering, the vehicles achieve the holy grail of independent power, steering and suspension.

-Range is expected to be 300 miles, which is very good but doesn't till any new ground.
-Since range anxiety remains a gulf between the 1% who are EV buyers and the 99% who are not, SF Motors will offer a range extender option to generate electric power while driving via an optimized combustion engine generator.
+Range is expected to be 300 miles, which is very good, but doesn't till any new ground.
+Since range anxiety remains a gulf between the 1 percent who are EV buyers and the 99 percent who are not, SF Motors will offer a range extender option to generate electric power while driving via an optimized combustion engine generator.
 The Chevy Volt popularized that architecture while the BMW i3 showed that it can also be unpopular.

-Things should get more interesting down the road thanks to SF Motors' recent acquisition of EV battery startup InEVit and, just as importantly, its founder Martin Eberhard who was a founder of Tesla.
-He is focusing on the thorny issues of battery size, cooling, energy density, and complexity of installation across diverse car models.
+Things should get more interesting down the road thanks to SF Motors' recent acquisition of EV battery startup InEVit.
+That startup is founded by Martin Eberhard, one of Tesla's original founders.
+He is focusing on the thorny issues of battery size, cooling, energy density and complexity of installation across diverse car models.

 Autonomy is the other half of any premium EV story and SF Motors suggest it was already positioned for a post-Tempe world where self-driving cars will be viewed through the lens of danger.
 The company calls its self-driving tech "protective autonomy" aimed more at safety than allowing you to scroll Facebook on the highway, a concept that echoes Toyota's Guardian technology.
 It has been in testing on development mules in Michigan, California and China.